mikage-emu/3dbrew/wiki/Config_Services.md

 | 0x00130000     | This uses SPI command 0xB9 for "Deep power down".                                                                                      |
 | 0x00140000     | This uses SPI command 0xAB for "Release from deep power down".                                                                         |

-This is an interface for the "SPI::NOR" service, for accessing the Wifi NVRAM/SPI Flash.
+This is an interface for the [SPI::NOR](SPI::NOR "wikilink") service, for accessing the Wifi NVRAM/SPI Flash.

 [Category:Services](Category:Services "wikilink")